Most couples come to me because they are having trouble due to:

 “What can I expect from couple’s therapy?”

 Successful couple’s therapy requires that both people want to be in therapy and are committed to and actively engaged in the process.
-Sessions are weekly at first, they last 90 minutes and generally continue for about a year.
+Sessions are weekly at first, and continue for several months until issues are resolved.
 There are no shortcuts or quick fixes in couples therapy.
 Couples therapy takes time and effort individually and as a couple.
 Most of my couples attend sessions together as well as separately unless there is an issue involved that I do not treat such as active substance use or eating disorders for example.
 Most couples benefit from individual as well as couples therapy during the process.
 I guard each person’s privacy during individual sessions but I will not “keep secrets”.
 Couples therapy helps with things like: communication skills; rebuilding trust and intimacy after cheating, dishonesty, illness or addictions; getting to forgiveness; resolving co-dependence and building independence; improving your sex life; defining better division of labor; resolving old hurts; learning how to treat your partner or spouse as the apple of your eye.

 “What if as a couple, we “just need a break” or want to separate?”